Image Tools

 Quick answers for common edge cases.

-Which format is best for web photos?
+Which image format is best for web photos?

-Which format keeps transparency?
+Which formats support transparency?

-Can I convert TIFF images too?
+Can I convert TIFF images using this tool?

-Should I resize during conversion?
+Should I resize images during format conversion?

 Related guides